markwragg/markwragg.github.io/drafts/well-architect-terraform-with-psrule.md

 >
 > One tool to [PSRule](https://microsoft.github.io/PSRule/v2/) them all.

-_I suspect it was something like that anyway._
+I suspect it was something like that anyway.

-If you've never heard of it, [PSrule can be found in GitHub](https://github.com/microsoft/PSRule) and has been in development since December 2018.
+[PSrule can be found in GitHub](https://github.com/microsoft/PSRule) and has been in development since December 2018.
 At time of writing the current stable version is v2.9.0 (v3 is in development).
 The [official website](https://microsoft.github.io/PSRule/v2/) has lots of guidance on getting started, and is officially described as:

 > "A rules engine geared towards testing Infrastructure as Code (IaC).
 Rules you write or import perform static analysis on IaC artifacts such as: templates, manifests, pipelines, and workflows."